Psalm 48

 Notes

-The community now reflects on what has happened. כַּאֲשֶׁר שָׁמַעְנוּ כֵּן רָאִינוּ — "as we have heard, so we have seen."
-This is the confirmation of tradition by experience: the stories told about God's past faithfulness (the Exodus, the conquest, the victories of David) have now been verified in living memory.
-Theology becomes testimony.
-God's acts in the past become the lens through which the present is interpreted.
-This pattern — hearing then seeing, tradition then experience — is central to Israelite faith.
+The congregation speaks in the first person plural. כַּאֲשֶׁר שָׁמַעְנוּ כֵּן רָאִינוּ — "as we have heard, so we have seen."
+The stories of God's past faithfulness — the Exodus, the conquest, the victories of David — have been verified in living memory.
+What was received as tradition has become personal witness, and the past acts of God now serve as the lens through which the present is read.

-The response is corporate worship in the temple: דִּמִּינוּ אֱלֹהִים חַסְדֶּךָ — "we have meditated on your steadfast love, O God."
-The verb דָּמָה here likely means to contemplate, to hold in the mind, to sit with.
+The community gathers in the temple to meditate: דִּמִּינוּ אֱלֹהִים חַסְדֶּךָ — "we have meditated on your steadfast love, O God."
+The verb דָּמָה means to contemplate, to hold something steadily in the mind.
 The object is חֶסֶד — one of the great covenantal words of the Hebrew Bible: steadfast love, loyal faithfulness, covenant devotion.
-It is the word that captures God's unfailing commitment to his people.
-In the temple, surrounded by evidence of God's protection, the community meditates not on tactics or politics but on the character of their God.
+It captures God's unfailing commitment to his people.
+Surrounded by the evidence of his protection, the congregation turns not to strategy or alliance but to the character of their God.

 The scope expands in verse 10: God's name reaches עַד קַצְוֵי אֶרֶץ — "to the ends of the earth."
 And his right hand is full of צֶדֶק — "righteousness."
 These two attributes together — universal reputation and righteous action — describe a God whose ways are just and whose reach is unlimited.